Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 \subsection{The Paradigm Mismatch: Fundamental Limitations of Digital Twins in the SAGSIN Context}

-In contrast to typical 5G scenarios like the Internet of vehicles, industrial Internet, and smart cities, SAGSIN is characterized by expansive spatial scales, high dynamics, and sparse resource distribution.
-These traits present significant barriers to twinning implementation.

-To grasp the real-time state of SAGSIN, enable its O\&M, and utilize it for specific tasks within the PCCA loop, DT technology has garnered significant attention, often regarded as a core enabler.
-Its ability to provide a comprehensive, detailed, and real-time reflection of monitored systems has led to significant success in fields like manufacturing and aerospace, supported by extensive research \cite{li2021digital}.
-However, this success is built upon three implicit core assumptions: (1) \textbf{data abundance} (obtainable via dense sensing); (2) \textbf{link stability} (enabling low-latency, high-bandwidth real-time synchronization); and (3) \textbf{computational abundance} (having powerful cloud/edge infrastructure to run high-fidelity models).
-Building on an understanding of SAGSIN's traits and the operational needs of conventional DTs, this subsection analyzes the fundamental incompatibility between DTs and the inherent constraints of SAGSIN.
+While DT has achieved significant results in traditional manufacturing and aerospace \cite{li2021digital}, this experience cannot be directly transferred to SAGSIN.
+This success is built upon three implicit core premises: (1) \textbf{data abundance} (obtainable via dense sensing); (2) \textbf{link stability} (enabling low-latency, high-bandwidth real-time synchronization); and (3) \textbf{computational abundance} (having powerful cloud/edge infrastructure to run high-fidelity models).
+Building on the three points, this subsection analyzes the fundamental incompatibility between DTs and the inherent constraints of PCCA.